Mode of StudyPart-time

-Do you get excited by the idea of designing and managing the buildings that make up the world we live in?
+Do you get excited by the idea of a career in designing and managing the buildings we live in?
 This part-time Higher National Certificate (HNC) in Construction will help you take your first steps into construction and project management.

-When you complete this Construction HNC, you'll have a deep understanding of the construction process from design to completion.
-You'll be fully equipped to take your next step into designing and managing of construction projects, or to study further for a full degree in construction, or for a specialist role like surveyor or architect.
+When you complete this Construction HNC, you'll be fully equipped to take your next step into a job designing and managing construction projects, or to study further for a full degree in construction, or for a specialist role like surveyor or architect.

 Qualifications or experience